medeirosamandas/medeirosamandas/README.md

 <div align="">

 ## Hi there, I'm Amanda 👋🏼
-I'm a 26 year old developer student from Brazil and currently working at Capgemini.
+I'm a 27 year old developer student from Brazil.

 Here are some information about my learning: